vivien000/trompeloeil/README.md

 # Simulating depth perception with face tracking

 [Motion parallax](https://en.wikipedia.org/wiki/Depth_perception#Monocular_cues) is created by the apparent relative motion of objects when an observer moves.
-It's one of the monocular cues that enables depth perception.
+It's one of the monocular cues that enable depth perception.
 This [demo](https://vivien000.github.io/trompeloeil/) simulates this phenomenon thanks to [TensorFlow.js](https://www.tensorflow.org/js/models) and [three.js](https://threejs.org/).

 ![Screenshot](screenshot.gif "Screenshot")